enarjord/passivbot/docs/live.md

 python3 passivbot.py binance_01 XMRUSDT configs/live/binance_xmrusdt.json -lw 0.1 -sw 0.05 -lm n -sm m
 ```
 ## Startup checks

-When you start Passivbot, it will verify if there are no positions open on other coins.
-If there is an existing position
-found on at least 1 other symbol, the bot will shut down.
-The reason for this is that the bot operates in cross-mode for futures,
-which means that it will start influencing the existing position.
-If you want to, you can disable this check by setting
-the configuration parameter `allow_sharing_wallet` to `true`.

 When Passivbot is started, it will (if possible) set the position mode to `hedge` on the exchange, and set the leverage
 to such a level that you do not run into errors about insufficient margin.
 To accomplish this, the configuration parameter